top of page

 1. Scope and definitions

 1.1.
-The purpose of this policy is to set out procedures for the payment of service users for their involvement in activities hosted by Homecare Workers’ Group, recognising the importance of such involvement in developing its peer support network for homecare workers in England.
+The purpose of this policy is to set out procedures for the payment of service users for their involvement in activities hosted by Homecare Voices, recognising the importance of such involvement in developing its peer support and advocacy network for homecare workers in England.
 This policy sets out reasonable levels of payment for involvement in a range of activities.
 It should be considered in line with HMRC requirements and guidance from relevant organisations, for example the National Institute for Health Research (NIHR) guidance on payments for service users.

 1.2.
-This policy applies to all members of Homecare Workers’ Group involved in designing and facilitating the peer support activities hosted by Homecare Workers’ Group.
+This policy applies to all members of Homecare Voices involved in developing our peer support and advocacy network

 1.3.
 Involvement may be one-off occasions, short- or longer-term.

 1.4.
-Members of Homecare Workers’ Group typically engage with the group on a voluntary basis, however the point at which the value of payment and the nature of the engagement changes the status of the individual from volunteer to worker is not defined by HMRC.
+Members of Homecare Voices typically engage with the group on a voluntary basis, however the point at which the value of payment and the nature of the engagement changes the status of the individual from volunteer to worker is not defined by HMRC.
 This policy therefore takes into account various disciplinary norms, examples of best practice, external expert advice and legal requirements to identify reasonable thresholds for the payment of members of the public who take part in or contribute to our research.

 2. Guiding Principles